|Restrictions:||CSUF applicants only|

-Program fee includes airfare, transportation between cities in Europe, lodging (double or triple occupancy hotel rooms), breakfasts, and some ground activities.
+Program fee includes round-trip international airfare, transportation between cities in Europe, lodging (double or triple occupancy hotel rooms), breakfasts, and course-related activities.
 Foreign Travel Health Insurance coverage is provided by CSUF for the duration of your travel abroad.
-Actual costs will depend upon final group size:

 There are many opportunities for CSUF students to study abroad and continue to receive financial aid.
 Click here to learn more about financial aid for study abroad.